KenKundert/nestedtext/doc/techniques.rst

         Lorem ipsum dolor sit amet, consectetur adipiscing elit.
         Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+An alternative to using a backslash to escape the newline is to simply join lines that end with a space.
+This might be more natural for non-programmers and can work well for prose.

 .. _voluptuous: https://github.com/alecthomas/voluptuous
 .. _pydantic: https://pydantic-docs.helpmanual.io